googleapis/google-cloud-ruby/README.md

 ## Supported Ruby Versions

-These libraries are currently supported on Ruby 2.0+.
+These libraries are currently supported on Ruby 2.3+.

-However, Ruby 2.3 or later is strongly recommended, as earlier releases have reached or are nearing end-of-life.
-After June 1, 2018, Google will provide official support only for Ruby versions that are considered current and supported by Ruby Core (that is, Ruby versions that are either in normal maintenance or in security maintenance).
-See https://www.ruby-lang.org/en/downloads/branches/ for further details.
+Google provides official support for Ruby versions that are actively supported by Ruby Core (that is, Ruby versions that are either in normal maintenance or in security maintenance, and not end of life).
+Currently, this means Ruby 2.3 and later.
+Older versions of Ruby _may_ still work, but are unsupported and not recommended.
+See https://www.ruby-lang.org/en/downloads/branches/ for details about the Ruby support schedule.

 ## Versioning